microcks/microcks.io/content/documentation/guides/installation/externals.md

 3. Restart and see the Jar files appended to the application classpath.
 4. You can directly use the Java or Groovy classes from your Jar in a `SCRIPT`

-### For Async Minion component
+### For the Async Minion component

-The things are very similar here excepted that the mount point in the Async Minion container is `/deployments/lib-ext` (`/deployments/lib` is used for internal purpose).
+The things are very similar here, except that the mount point in the Async Minion container is `/deployments/lib-ext` (`/deployments/lib` is used for internal purposes).

 ```yaml
     volumes: